raymond-lam/priority-q/README.md

 [![Build Status](https://travis-ci.org/raymond-lam/es6-priority-queue.svg?branch=master)](https://travis-ci.org/raymond-lam/es6-priority-queue) [![Greenkeeper badge](https://badges.greenkeeper.io/raymond-lam/es6-priority-queue.svg)](https://greenkeeper.io/)

-# priority-queue.js
+# priority-q

-A simple ECMAScript 6 implementation of a priority queue data structure class.
+A simple, modern JavaScript implementation of a priority queue data structure class.

-In addition to being a useful utility, this implementation serves as a demonstration of a number of features and conveniences that are new to the sixth version of ECMAScript (JavaScript) including:
+In addition to being a useful utility, this implementation serves as a demonstration of a number of features and conveniences that are available in "modern" JavaScript (ECMAScript 2015 and later), including:
 - arrow functions
 - classes, including inheritance, static members, and getters
 - default parameter values